rolling-scopes/site/readme/debugging.md

 At the root of your project in the `.vscode` folder need to set up a launch configuration in VS Code to debug your Next.js application.

-To do this you need to rename the file `./vscode/launch-mac.json` or `./vscode/launch-win.json` depending on your OS to `./vscode/launch.json`.
+To do this, you need to rename the file `./vscode/launch-mac.json` or `./vscode/launch-win.json` depending on your OS to `./vscode/launch.json`.
 These configuration files are created for debugging in `Chrome`, for other browsers, please use the settings described in the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/configuring/debugging#debugging-with-vs-code).

 **2. Start Debugging**